-Great Plains Medicare Advantage also offers the ability to submit claims through the EZNet Provider Portal, instructions on how to gain access to the portal can be found on the plan website: GreatPlainsMedicareAdvantage.com.
+The Plan also offers the ability to submit professional 1500 claims through our eHealthsuite Provider Portal at https://ehsprd-shp300hs.healthsuiteadvantage.com/.
+Instructions on how to gain access to the portal can be found on the plan website: greatplainsmedicareadvantage.com.